Forever (Tina Cousins song)

-"Forever" is a song written by Mark Topham and Karl Twigg, and recorded by British singer Tina Cousins.
-It was released on 28 June 1999 as the third single from her debut album, Killing Time.
+"Forever" is a song written by Mark Topham and Karl Twigg, and recorded by English singer Tina Cousins.
+It was released on 28 June 1999, by Jive Records and Eastern Bloc, as the fifth single from her debut album, Killing Time (1998).
 In Australia, it became a top-20 hit and was awarded a gold sales certification.

 The single was originally announced as reaching number 45 in the UK Singles Chart; however, a technical error at the time meant sales from two major British music stores (Virgin Megastores and Our Price) were not counted, causing a new chart to be compiled.
 On the corrected chart, the single reached a higher peak of number 38.
+The accompanying music video was directed by Iain Titterington.